maps, colour drawings

 It is easy to create your own bird lists and keep a record of the birds you saw at different locations.
 For each of these records, you can add notes and comments.

-‘Birds of Australia’ is a great app and not too expensive at about $25 to $30 on the Apple iTunes store.
+‘Birds of Australia’ is a great app and not too expensive.
 You can try the LITE version for free.
 It has 59 species, but shows all features of the main app.

 This is a great app for naturalists and people who like to learn more about the birds around them.
 I can certainly recommend it!